SARS-CoV-2 Omicron variant: XBB and XBB.1

-XBB, a recombinant of the BA.2.10.1.1 and BA.2.75.3.1.1.1 sublineages, is an Omicron subvariant first detected in August 2022.
+XBB, a recombinant of the BA.2.10.1.1 (BJ.1) and BA.2.75.3.1.1.1 (BM.1.1.1) sublineages, is an Omicron subvariant first detected in August 2022.
+Researchers traced the emergence of XBB to a recombination event around early July 2022, and it was thought to have emerged from South Asia, where it was first detected.

-On 20 October 2022, the chief scientist of the World Health Organization (WHO), Soumya Swaminathan, warned that the XBB subvariant of Omicron may cause infections in some countries while the severity of the new variants is not yet known.
+On 20 October 2022, the chief scientist of the World Health Organization (WHO), Soumya Swaminathan, warned that the XBB subvariant of Omicron may cause infections in some countries, while the severity of the new variants were still known.